OlegZas/GCP_various/AssociateCloudEngineer/GKE/PythonFlask_Docker_onGKEcluster.md

+# 🚀 Build and Deploy a Python Flask App to GKE Autopilot using Docker

+## 🎯 Demo Objectives

+- Create a GKE Autopilot Cluster
+- Develop a Python Flask web application
+- Create a Dockerfile to containerize the app
+- Build and test the Docker image
+- Create an Artifact Registry to store the image
+- Push the Docker image to Artifact Registry
+- Deploy the image on a GKE Autopilot cluster
+- Access the application via a Kubernetes service

 # 🛠 Step 1: Prepare the Application

 In this demo, I deployed a Python Flask application as a Docker container on a Google Kubernetes Engine (GKE) Autopilot cluster.